-A Directory System Agent (DSA) is an OSI application process which is part of the Directory and whose role is to provide access to the DIB to DUAs and/or other DSAs.
-A DSA may use information stored in its local database or interact with other DSAs to carry out requests.
+A Directory System Agent (DSA) is an application process which is part of the Directory and whose role is to provide access to the DIB to DUAs, LDAP clients and/or other DSAs.
+A DSA may use information stored in its local database or interact with other DSAs or LDAP servers to carry out requests.
 Alternatively, the DSA may direct a requester to another DSA which can help carry out the request.
+A DSA that is capable of issuing an LDAP request and understanding the associated LDAP response is said to be an LDAP requester.
+A DSA that is capable of understanding an LDAP request and responding to that LDAP request is said to be an LDAP responder.
 Local databases are entirely implementation dependent.